Chapter Seven

 After a month of vigorous and competitive racing, Matthias was leading the competition, with Andy Lambert in second and Romain in third.

-We were now in Miami for the first US Grand Prix.
-Thousands of supporters and famous faces could be seen roaming the paddock.
+We were now in Miami for the first US Grand Prix, where thousands of supporters and famous faces were roaming the paddock.

-I met the team for our standard post-race meeting before Matthias and I headed off to warm up.
+I met the team for our standard post-race meeting before Matthias and I headed to the De Rossi gym for a warm-up.

 "Did you do your stretches already?"
-I asked as Matthias went to the treadmill for a light jog.
+I asked as Matthias hopped on the treadmill for a light jog.

 He nodded.
 "Yeah.
 Since you were late again."